Frequently Asked Questions

 Starting January 2, 2014 through February 2014, garbage and organics recycling carts will be delivered to households.
 Please store your new carts until the program begins with your first scheduled collection pick up in April 2014.
 Our current garbage collection trucks are not equipped to pick up the new carts.
 The carts will be clearly marked belonging to the District of Saanich and registered to each property address by serial number and electronic tag.

 Please store your new carts until the program begins with your first scheduled collection pick up in April 2014.
-Our current garbage collection trucks are not equiped to pick up the new carts.
+Our current garbage collection trucks are not equipped to pick up the new carts.

 Starting January 2, 2014 through February 2014, households will receive new wheeled carts for garbage and organics recycling (kitchen scraps and yard trimmings).
 To help us meet the food waste ban at the Hartland landfill, households will be asked to place kitchen scraps (cooked and uncooked foods including meat and dairy) and food-soiled paper products into an organics recycling cart which will be collected and taken to a facility where they are turned into compost.
 A great new feature of Greener Garbage Collection is that yard trimmings can be added to the organics recycling cart too.